verona-interfaces/player/model/pages.md

 navigation buttons which could be unique for the test.

 It's up to the unit/test designer, but for our interface is important, that
-* the player lets the application know about the pages of the unit: number, names, current selected page - right after unit start and on any changes
+* the player lets the application know about the pages of the unit: number, labels, current selected page - right after unit start and on any change
 * the application can send a navigation command to select another page